ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Nothing is predestined: The obstacles of your past can become the gateways that lead to new beginnings.
+> The past has no power to stop you from being present now.
+Only your grievance about the past can do that.
 >
-> - Ralph Blum
+> - Eckhart Tolle
 <!-- END_JOKE_SECTION -->